mattbierner/interleave-gif/documentation/about.md

 ![](images/scale-to-fit.gif)

 #### Scale and crop
 Scales the frames of the additional gif proportionally to fit within the primary gif.
-Parts of the secondary gif may be cropped.
+Parts of the additional gif may be cropped.

 ![](images/scale-and-crop.gif)

 #### Actual size
-Draw the secondary gif at actual size within the primary gif.
+Draw the additional gif at actual size within the primary gif.

 ![](images/actual-size.gif)